explainer/ErectorSet/README.md

-# ErectorSet
+hy# ErectorSet
 This is a construction zone, used for building Hyperloop apps.

 So far, only the hyperloop gems have been installed, the following things have been done

   rails g hyper:component App

+  config/routes.rb was modified.

 then, the text was modified.

-Be sure to run
+Be sure to run:

 bundle install